Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 Tension Field Action: Post-Buckling Reserve Strength Theory

 After a slender web panel buckles in shear, it does not immediately fail.
-The buckled web can still carry substantial additional load through a mechanism called tension field action (or diagonal tension field) first described by Wagner (1929) for thin-walled aircraft structures and extended to steel plate girders by Basler (1961) and later by Rockey, Evans, and Porter (1978).
-This is the primary reason why slender plate girder webs are structurally viable despite exceeding the elastic buckling limit.
+The buckled web can still carry substantial additional load through a mechanism called tension field action first described by Wagner (1929) for thin-walled aircraft structures and extended to steel plate girders by Basler (1961).
+This diagonal tension band - anchored between the flanges and stiffeners - resists additional shear through a truss-like action.

 • Diagonal tension strips in the web carry tensile stress at angle $\theta$ to the horizontal.